njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 # ONLY_BILL_FIRST_AUTHORIZER feature test report

-Along with v1.8 release, EOSIO introduced a set of protocal features that can be acitvated individually.
+Along with v1.8 release, EOSIO introduced a set of protocal features that can be activated individually.
 You can check details here: [https://github.com/EOSIO/eos/releases/tag/v1.8.0](https://github.com/EOSIO/eos/releases/tag/v1.8.0)

 This article is a test report on one specific feature of them: ONLY_BILL_FIRST_AUTHORIZER